 - Rurrenbaque – Book a flight or brave the long bus journey to Rurrenbaque where you can explore the Amazon wetlands, interact with the Pampas wildlife and trek through the jungle.

-- Sucre – There’s a widespread misconception that La Paz is Bolivia’s capital city but in fact it is Sucre, approximately twelve hours away by bus.
+- Sucre – There’s a widespread misconception that La Paz is Bolivia’s capital city but in fact, it is Sucre, approximately twelve hours away by bus.

 - Cusco, Peru – Head North up into Peru to discover Cusco and its wonderfully colourful markets.
 If you’re planning to visit Machu Picchu, Cusco provides a great base to leave your bags before you embark on the epic journey to the ancient city.
-Check out our Cusco Guide here!

 Written by: Chiara Pelizzari is an English Graduate turned Advertising Executive who has taken a year out to travel the world.
-Check out her personal travel blog for more great info and inspiration for you South America adventure.